covidestim/dailyFlow/README.md

 This repository contains a Nextflow workflow used to orchestrate state- and county-level runs on AWS Batch and the Yale Center for Research Computing clusters.
 The workflow takes care of the following steps:

 - Cleaning for all counties and states, using scripts from [`covidestim-sources`](https://github.com/covidestim/covidestim-sources).
-- Performing a model run for each county or state using said input data
+- Performing a model run for each county or state using said input data, using the [`covidestim`](https://github.com/covidestim/covidestim) package.
 - Aggregating these results
-- Making the results available to the public by inserting them into our database, and by generating static files used on our public website.
+- Making the results available to the public by inserting them into our database, and by generating static files used on our public website, using scripts from [`webworker`](https://github.com/covidestim/webworker).

 Nextflow: